 - It makes a highly transparent object more visible.

-- No special preparation of fixation or staining, etc. is needed for study an object under phase contrast microscope which saves a lot of time.
+- No special preparation of fixation or staining etc. is needed to study an object under a phase-contrast microscope which saves a lot of time.

 - Examining intracellular components of living cells at relatively high resolution. eg: The dynamic motility of mitochondria, mitotic chromosomes & vacuoles.

 - It made it possible for biologists to study living cells and how they proliferate through cell division.

 - Phase-contrast optical components can be added to virtually any brightfield microscope, provided the specialized phase objectives conform to the tube length parameters, and the condenser will accept an annular phase ring of the correct size.

 Limitations of Phase-contrast Microscopy

 - Phase-contrast condensers and objective lenses add considerable cost to a microscope, and so phase contrast is often not used in teaching labs except perhaps in classes in the health professions.

 - To use phase-contrast the light path must be aligned.

 - Generally, more light is needed for phase contrast than for corresponding bright-field viewing, since the technique is based on the diminishment of the brightness of most objects.